wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 <hr />

+Let's dive in by installing prerequities.
+Each technology has a different set of technologies:

 <a name="macOSInstall"></a>

 ## Install on macOS:

-Let's dive in by installing pre-requities.
-Each technology has a different set of technologies:

 1. On macOS, install the Apple XCode Command Line utilities, if needed.

 2. Install OS package manager so that you can upgrade to the latest version with a single command.

-   On macOS: Homebrew.
+   On macOS, install Homebrew:

    <pre><strong>/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    </strong></pre>